Our Jacobins: a Smorgasbord of News

 to their friends in the community at Columbia, the attacks on Jews on October 7th.

-And even though they're people of the left, even though they check every box, they are now vilified by their fellow progressives and lefties who have been shunned, etc.
+And even though they're people of the left, even though they check every box, they are now vilified by their fellow progressives and lefties and shunned, et cetera.

 So it's the fact that they, you know, if you're going to be a Jew,